Mean-Motion Resonances With Interfering Density Waves: Hydrodynamical simulations

-We revolve {the disc in a 2D cylindrical coordinate with a uniform radial grid of $n_{r}=384$ points in a radial domain between $[0.2,4.0] r_0$,} and a uniform azimuthal grid with $n_{\phi}=640$ points.
-A convergence test with higher resolutions $[n_{r},n_{\phi}]=[512,1024]$, which does not show significant impact on the dynamics of the planet pair.
-Two wave-killing zones are applied at the both the inner and outer radial edge to remove waves near both boundaries \citep{deValborro2006}.
+We evolve the disc in a 2D cylindrical coordinate with a uniform radial grid of $n_{r}=384$ points in a radial domain between $[0.2,4.0] r_0$, and a uniform azimuthal grid with $n_{\phi}=640$ points.
+A convergence test with higher resolutions $[n_{r},n_{\phi}]=[512,1024]$ does not show significant impact on the dynamics of the planet pair.
+Two wave-killing zones are applied at the both the inner and outer radial edge to remove wave reflections near both boundaries \citep{deValborro2006}.